Montana man acknowledges fraud on virus aid application

 Welch said Tuesday that when he applied for the funds, he knew he had been charged with a felony for deceptive practices in Stillwater County District Court.
 He was accused of taking almost $32,000 from three separate households for home repairs without starting or completing the work.
 Welch pleaded not guilty in that case.

-Welch has additional cases active in Wyoming.
+Welch has additional cases active in Montana and Wyoming.
 He has denied these charges, the Gazette reported.

 Sign up for Daily Newsletters